-South Carolina state representative Laurie Slade Funderburk ditched the “Democrat” on her campaign signs during the 2018 election cycle – branding herself as an “independent” lawmaker instead.
+South Carolina state representative Laurie Slade Funderburk branded herself as an “independent” lawmaker during the 2018 election cycle.

-Come 2020, she may ditch the party label altogether …
+Come 2020, she may ditch the Democratic label altogether …

 The Camden, S.C. legislator – who has represented S.C.
 House District 52 (map) since 2004 – is reportedly mulling a party switch ahead of the next election cycle.
 The move may also be a precursor to Funderburk challenging long-serving state senator (and two-time Democratic gubernatorial nominee) Vincent Sheheen.

 Funderburk and Sheheen have been staunch allies for years, but according to multiple sources in Camden the two had a recent falling out over a judicial nomination.

 Whatever the impetus, would a partisan re-labeling do anything to alter Funderburk’s fiscally liberal ideology?
 Of course not … but such is life in GOP-controlled South Carolina, where “former” Democrats occupy many of the top posts in the all-powerful S.C.
 General Assembly.
 Also, as we have often noted, influential Democrats join with fiscally liberal Republicans to form “governing majorities” on most issues in both chambers of the legislature.

 In other words, Funderburk would fit right in with the “majority” party if she decided to switch.